Frontline-Femmes/Steam-OSINT/README.md

 - **Game Library Analysis**: Analyze users' game collections and playtime statistics
 - **Game Information**: Get detailed information about games on Steam
 - **Batch Processing**: Process multiple Steam IDs in a single operation
+- **CBL Integration**: Check Community Ban List status for Steam users
+- **Profile Links**: Automatically generate links to Steam and CBL profiles

+## Features

+### Game Ownership Verification
+Quickly check if a list of Steam users own a specific game.
+This is useful for:
+- Verifying if players meet requirements for joining a community
+- Checking if users have access to a game before inviting them to play
+- Analyzing game adoption rates among a group of users

+### Playtime Analysis
+Track how much time users have spent playing a specific game:
+- Recent playtime (last 2 weeks)
+- Total playtime (all-time)

+### User Profiling
+Get detailed information about Steam users:
+- Profile visibility
+- Account creation date
+- Country
+- Real name (if public)
+- Profile URL

+### CBL Integration
+Check Community Ban List (CBL) status for Steam users:
+- View active and expired bans
+- See reputation points and risk rating
+- Check ban reasons and issuing organizations
+- Process multiple users in batch mode
+- Direct links to CBL profiles for further investigation

+### Profile Links
+Automatically generate clickable links to:
+- Steam profiles - for quick access to user information
+- CBL profiles - for detailed ban history and reputation information

 ## Setup Instructions